-If you search for apprenticeships, you’ll notice each employer will probably list a salary.
+If you search for apprenticeships in New York, Boston, San Francisco, or other areas, you’ll notice each employer will probably list a salary.
 This doesn’t work the same for interns, as internships are often unpaid or only offer a low stipend.
 Trades offering apprenticeships will offer you a salary, even if it’s only minimum wage at first.
 Apprenticeships at Microsoft and other large tech companies will pay quite highly.

 Apprenticeship programs generally offer more job opportunities than internships.
 They’re more likely to give you a job offer once you finish the program.
 Eligible employers invest time and resources in training you, so they are more likely to hire you when your apprenticeship is completed.
 Internships can also get you jobs, but not as often.